In-depth reviews

 Infotainment, apps & sat nav

 One of the biggest upgrades that came with the MG5’s facelift is a new 10.25-inch central touchscreen running the brand’s iSmart infotainment system and connected services.
-It’s the same system you’ll find in the MG4 hatchback, and while it’s certainly a step up from the previous software, it’s not quite as initiative or easy to use as the tech in Kia or Hyundai’s latest EVs.
+It’s the same system you’ll find in the MG4 hatchback, and while it’s certainly a step up from the previous software, it’s hardly packed with features, nor is it as intuitive to use as the tech in Kia or Hyundai’s latest EVs.
 Thankfully, wired Apple CarPlay and Android Auto come as standard in the MG5, along with bluetooth and sat-nav.